The SQ3R method?

 The fourth step consists of reciting the information learned in step 3.
-Readers have to retrieve from memory what they learned.
+Readers have to retrieve from memory what they have learned.
 This recital step can be done in an oral or written format or both.
-This has the effect consolidating acquisition of new information and experiencing the benefits of retrieval in improving long-term memory for the material.
+This has the effect of consolidating acquisition of new information.
+Another positive effect is experiencing the benefits of retrieval in improving long-term memory of the information.
 This can be done as follows:

 - Encouraging readers to tell someone else about the information.

 - Using the readers’ own words in order to formulate and conceptualize the material.

 - Identifying (highlighting) the main ideas of the text.

 - Recalling answers to the questions formulated in the second step (Q).